How I Learned to Stop Worrying and Love the Kill Line

 Tone & Style

-but whether you’ll keep pretending this isn’t the calculation screen.
+but how long you can keep pretending this isn’t the calculation screen.

 Welcome to the Kill Line.